easydiffusion/easydiffusion/README.md

 2. An NVIDIA graphics card, preferably with 4GB or more of VRAM.
 If you don't have a compatible graphics card, it'll automatically run in the slower "CPU Mode".
 3. Minimum 8 GB of RAM and 25GB of disk space.

+You don't need to install or struggle with Python, Anaconda, Docker etc. The installer will take care of whatever is needed.

 ----

 # How to use?